 Processing using Consent

-There are certain circumstances, for example certain electronic marketing communications to non-members where the Nutrition Society may need consent from you, in order to process your data.
+There are certain circumstances, for example certain electronic marketing communications to non-members, or using the Member-Connect platform where we may need consent from you, in order to process your data.

 If this is the case the Nutrition Society will ensure that the consent that you provide is by a clear affirmative act establishing a freely given, specific, informed and unambiguous indication of your agreement to the processing of personal data relating to you.